KevinAst/visualize-it/src/util/ui/FormChecker/README.md

 using a more inclusive UI library**, it most likely already promotes Form/Element component abstractions _(which will typically provide a technique to handle form validation)_.

-??
-AI: SIMPLE and UNDERSTANDABLE ... everything is defined right in your DOM structure
-- ex: the fieldValidator action is attached right to your interactive form element
-- ex: custom field validations is logic right in your interactive form element
-- ex: want to change the Form Error Message: it is right in the <FormErr> component

 </ul>